 Rubbish dumps set to overflow as waste levels grow National News Home Herald.ie By Kevin Doyle Monday November 17 2008 Ireland country is heading for a major landfill crisis.
 Within the next two years, almost a third of Ireland’s 35 landfills will be overflowing with rubbish.
 According to figures from the Environmental Protection Agency (EPA), […]

 Advantages of BSI PAS 108 Tyre Bales: A New Sustainable Use for a Problem Waste A simple act by WRAP should revolutionise the use of tyre bales in civil engineering and landscape applications, sustainably using this material where otherwise resources would be wasted in their disposal.
-It will be obvious to our Wastersblog readers that […]
+It will be obvious to our Wastersblog waste management […]

 Britain’s paper recycling strategy is under increasing strain after a collapse in waste prices in recent weeks, according to a leading industry organisation.
 The worst-case scenario is that some material collected for recycling could go to incineration or landfill.